ottenwbe/transformer/README.md

 Transformer is a simple web service to convert data from one format to another.
 For instance, you can convert a json document to yaml.

-Transformer offers an UI and a REST API for all supported conversions.
+Transformer offers an UI and a REST API for all conversions from and to Json, Yaml, and XML.

 ## Use-Case

-Transformer is an example for a stateless web service written in Java with Spring Boot.
+Transformer is an example of a stateless web service written in Java with Spring Boot.
-It was initially implemented to experiment with data serialization libraries.
+It was initially developed to experiment with data serialization libraries.
-However, it then evolved to a test application for cloud-ish deployments.
+However, it then evolved to a test application for cloud~ish deployments.

 ## Usage

-Either run transformer with Gradle, or build the web service and then run it.

-### Quick Start

-You can simply run the web service by starting it with [Gradle](https://gradle.org/).

-    ./gradlew bootRun

-### Building an Executable Jar

-Gradle is used to build transformer.

-    ./gradlew build

-You can now run the application:

-    java -jar build/libs/transformer-<current version>.jar

-### Building Containers

-x86:

-    docker build --build-arg JAR_FILE=transformer-$(./gradlew -q printVersion).jar -f packaging/container/Dockerfile -t ottenwbe/transformer:latest .

-armhf:

-    docker build --build-arg JAR_FILE=transformer-$(./gradlew -q printVersion).jar -f packaging/container/Dockerfile.armhf -t ottenwbe/armhf-transformer:latest .
+Transformer is available as docker image.

+    docker pull ottenwbe/transformer:latest

-To start the container execute the following:
+To start transformer execute:

     docker run -d -p 8080:8080 ottenwbe/transformer:latest

-## UI
+### Using the UI

-You can then access the UI by navigating to the following URL in your web browser once the web service is started.
+You can access the UI by navigating to the following URL in your web browser.

     http://localhost:8080/

-## REST: Supported Conversions
+### Using REST

-The conversions can also be triggered by calling the web service via REST:
+The conversions can be triggered by calling the web service via REST:

 |  From\To          | Json          | Yaml           | XML  |
 | :-------------:   | :-------------: |:-------------:| :-----:|